 History (B.A.)
+Degree Type Bachelor's

 The study of history is essential to an understanding of world events, from the transformation of Eastern Europe to developments in contemporary China or Africa.
 History is also critical to understanding movements shaping modern times, from the evolution of U.S. foreign and domestic policy to revolutions in modern science and technology.
 At Russell Sage College, a major in history can include, along with traditional courses in United States and Western Civilization, extended investigation of the rich diversity of the global historical experience.
-Courses with regional emphasis on East Asia, Africa, Latin America, and the Middle East are complemented by methodological and thematic courses on such themes as women's history and oral history.
-Often described as a liberal arts education in itself, the study of history includes political, economic, social, religious, artistic, and intellectual aspects of humanity.
+The study of history includes political, economic, social, religious, artistic, and intellectual aspects of humanity.
 [43-58 credits]